innobyte/debops/docs/ansible/roles/debops.telegraf/index.rst

 ===============

 The ``debops.telegraf`` role can be used to install Telegraf on a Debian or Ubuntu host.
-Telegraf will be installed either from the OS repositories, from Telegraf upstream APT repository, or using a locally built ``.deb`` package.
+Telegraf will be installed from Telegraf upstream APT repository.

 .. toctree::
    :maxdepth: 2